theprate/interactive-kit/README.md

 # interactive-kit

-CLI for developing and deploying lowdown interactives.
+cli for developing and deploying lowdown interactives.

 ## Setup